Large difference in performance of students from various boards a challenge: Education ministry study | Education

 Large difference in performance of students from various boards a challenge: Education ministry study

-These states are UP, Bihar, MP, Gujarat, Tamil Nadu, Rajasthan, Karnataka, Assam, West Bengal, Haryana and Chhattisgarh.Among possible causes for higher failure rate in state boards pointed out in the report include less number of trained teachers and teachers per school.
+These states are Uttar Pradesh, Bihar, Madhya Pradesh, Gujarat, Tamil Nadu, Rajasthan, Karnataka, Assam, West Bengal, Haryana and Chhattisgarh.Among possible causes for higher failure rate in state boards pointed out in the report include less number of trained teachers and teachers per school.

 - Country: